Form 7 (NCEA Level 3):

 Media Production: Students learn to make media products that can entertain, inform, and challenge.
 They explore, develop, and communicate ideas through the development of their skills in the use of media technology.
 In the process, they use language, symbols, and structures to create meaning.
 In reflecting on their own and others’ products, students develop their production skills.

-Course outline: This option seeks to give students the tools necessary for a career in the media – particularly journalism.
+Course outline: This Media option seeks to give students the tools necessary for a career in the media.
 It also seeks to develop perceptive and critical students who will question the media around them and become ‘active’ global citizens.
-Students will learn about: industry practices, how meaning is constructed by those who report the news, the role that advertising plays in New Zealand, and students will research and create their own publishable feature article.
+Students will learn about industry practices, how meaning is constructed by those who report the news, the role that advertising plays in New Zealand, and how to construct their own media product.

 Methods of assessment: NCEA Level 3 Media Studies has six achievement standards: